-BIGFOOT/QUADRA LEVELING SYSTEM (IF SO EQUIPPED)
+LIPPERT LEVEL UP® MOTOR HOME LEVELING SYSTEM (IF SO EQUIPPED)

 Your recreation vehicle may be equipped with a 4-point automatic leveling system.
-This control panel is typically located in the stepwell of the motor home or at the Command Center Panel inside the RV.
+The control panel is typically located inside the entrance door or in an outside basement compartment.

-The following is an overview of the system and to be used as a quick reference.
-For detailed operating and safety instructions, refer to the manufacturer owner's manual.
+The following is an overview of the system to be used as a quick reference.
+For detailed operating and safety instructions, refer to the manufacturer's owner's manual.
+Depending on your model, the system may vary slightly from the following instructions.
 Familiarize yourself with the operating and safety instructions prior to using the leveling system.